circonus/irondb-docs/api/delete-raw.md

-# Deleting Raw Data for a Metric
+# Deleting Raw Data for a Metric or a Set of Metrics

-This API call is for deleting raw data from an IRONdb node for a specific metric or for a set of metrics (when wildcards are specified).
+This API call is for deleting raw data from an IRONdb node for a specific metric or for a set of metrics (when wildcards or a tag query are specified).
 It will remove raw data which has not been rolled up from the beginning of time up until the end time provided by the user for that metric(s).

 When used for deletion of a single metric, this call will return an empty array on success.
 If there is an error, it will return a JSON object with the error.

-When used with wildcards, this call always returns a JSON object which describes the matching metrics and the potential or actual results of deletion for each metric.
-Explicit confirmation is required in order to actually trigger the deletion, allowing the user to first issue the API call without confirmation to review what would actually be deleted (and hopefully avoid accidentally deleting more than intended).
+When used with wildcards or a tag query, this call always returns a JSON object which describes the matching metrics and the actions taken or errors received on the deletion.
+For safety, explicit confirmation is required in the headers to actually force the data deletion.
+It is highly recommended to perform the deletion API call without confirmation as a first step, in order to review what would actually be deleted (and hopefully avoid accidentally deleting more data than intended).

 Deletion is currently only supported on a single node per API call.
 To delete data from the entire cluster, issue the same API call to each node.